 One of remote worker management’s most important aspects is keeping remote workers and projects organized.
 This means integrating project management tools into the workflow.
 The good news is that innovative remote team organization platforms are available online.

 These project management tools serve up a live chat, real-time feedback, email integration, calendar views, and more.
 Once you find the right project management tool for your remote workers, employ it.
 Just be sure to provide training on your choice platform to ensure productivity increases.

 2. Hold Monthly Check-Ins

 Are your remote workers part of the conversation?
 Another essential remote worker management hack is to make transparency remote.
 Transparency is certainly a buzzword, and implementing it into your startup culture can boost efficiency and productivity.

 How do you get more transparent with remote workers?
 It’s actually easier than you may think.
-Hold monthly check-ins with your team, both in-house and remote to spread current and future business news, as well as get valuable feedback.
+Hold monthly check-ins with your team, both in-house and remote, to spread current and future business news and get valuable feedback.

 Next time you gather the team, patch in the remote team via Skype or Zoom to make everyone part of the conversation.
 This can be valuable for remote departments, like marketing or your remote sales team.

 3. Be an available startup founder

 The startup culture can be a bit chaotic at times.
 As a founder and entrepreneur, you probably have your plate full, from investor meetings to developing new products and services to keep innovation alive.